- Incompatible Routers

 Gateway Puck Repeatedly Disconnects from WiFi

-Is it happening frequently at the same time of day/night?
 Check to see if your router is set to reboot every night (or on a schedule).
 This will cause all devices to disconnect from WiFi.
-Most devices will easily be able to reconnect to WiFi when it comes back up.

-Is it happening randomly?
-Check to see if the router is running out of DHCP leases and try increasing the number of devices that can connect to the router.
-Maybe when someone connects a phone or a laptop to WiFi it's bumping the Gateway Puck off the Wifi.
-In most cases, a WiFi router has an estimated 50 devices that can connect before it cycles through the Lease Pool and stops allowing devices to connect.
+- Check to see if the router is running out of DHCP leases and try increasing the number of devices that can connect to the router.
+Maybe when someone connects a phone or a laptop to WiFi the router is bumping the Gateway Puck off the Wifi.
+In most cases, a WiFi router has an estimated 200 leases before it cycles through the Lease Pool and stops allowing devices to connect.
+One solution is to assign the Gateway Puck(s) static IP address(es).
+This will prevent them from getting booted off the network.
 Note: this is a known issue with the Google Nest Pro mesh router.

 Puck Won't Reconnect After a Power Outage